ossec/ossec-docs/docs/manual/agent/agent-management.rst

     ** Press ENTER to return to the main menu.

-You can now copy that key to the agent1 and import it there via the agent version of manage_agents.
+The key is encoded in the string ``MDAyIGFnZW50MSAxOTIuMTY4LjIuMC8yNCBlNmY3N2RiMTdmMTJjZGRmZjg5YzA4ZDk5MmQ4NDE4MjYwMjJkN2ZkMzNkYzZiOWE5NWY4MzU5YWRlY2JkY2Rm`` and includes information about the agent.
+This string can be added to the agent through the agent version of ``manage_agents``.

 Removing an agent
 -----------------